joshmaglione/BRational/md_files/docs/brat-methods.md

 ### Example 1

-We will verify that, after inverting the variables of
+We verify that, after inverting the variables of
 \[
 	E = \dfrac{1 + 26T + 66T^2 + 26T^3 + T^4}{(1 - T)^5},
 \]